Master of Science Program in Clinical and Translational Research

 Depending on the student’s background and status in the program, the number of credit hours taken in one year may range from 3 to 21.
 The course of study is tailored to the individual student.

 The Graduate School runs on a semester basis.
 Students may also register for Master’s degree credits during the summer.

 Fall registration begins in September and runs through March.
 Classes typically begin during the last week of August.

-To apply to the MCTR program, you must first submit a letter of intent, a copy of your curriculum vitae and two letters of recommendation to Ms. Lisa Godin via email at firstname.lastname@example.org.
-These materials will be reviewed by the MCTR Advisory Committee.
+To apply to the MCTR program, you must first submit a letter of intent, a copy of your curriculum vitae and two letters of recommendation to Ms. Lisa Godin via email at email@example.com.
+Applicants are required to also include a letter of commitment from a UConn faculty stating their intention to mentor and serve as your major advisor during your time in the program.
+International applicants should also include in their letter of intent a statement regarding how they plan to cover tuition costs.
+These materials will be reviewed by the MCTR Executive/Advisory Committee.
 If the Committee views you as a suitable candidate for the program, you will be invited for an interview.
-If the Committee recommends acceptance after the interview, you will be instructed to submit an application through the Graduate School’s online application.
+If the Committee recommends acceptance after the interview, you will be instructed to submit an application through The Graduate School.

 The documents needed to apply to the Master’s degree are as follows:

 - Application Processing fee

 - Official transcript from each college or university attended

 - Official TOEFL or IELTS score, if applicable

 - Letters of Recommendation (2 letters of recommendation)